-Immensely helpful and illuminating to any aspiring writer, Stephen King’s critically lauded, classic bestseller shares the experiences, habits, and convictions that have shaped him and his work.
+Immensely helpful and illuminating to any aspiring writer, Stephen King’s critically lauded, “one of a kind” (Wall Street Journal) classic bestseller shares the experiences, habits, and convictions that have shaped him and his work.

 "Long live the King" hailed Entertainment Weekly upon publication of Stephen King’s On Writing.
 Part memoir, part master class by one of the bestselling authors of all time, this superb volume is a revealing and practical view of the writer’s craft, comprising the basic tools of the trade every writer must have.
 King’s advice is grounded in his vivid memories from childhood through his emergence as a writer, from his struggling early career to his widely reported, near-fatal accident in 1999—and how the inextricable link between writing and living spurred his recovery.
 Brilliantly structured, friendly and inspiring, On Writing will empower and entertain everyone who reads it—fans, writers, and anyone who loves a great story well told.

 Get our latest staff recommendations, Indie Next picks and exclusive offers of ARCs and galleys right to your inbox.

 A Reading Group Guide for On Writing: A Memoir of the Craft by Stephen King Points of Discussion

 Do you agree with Stephen King that the desire to write always starts with a love of reading?